microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 ^^^^^^^^^^^^^^^^

 The MARO simulator regularly checks the finished VMs in every tick.
-A finished VM means that it goes through a comlete life cycle, is ready to be terminated, and the resources it occupies will be available again in the end.
+A finished VM means that it goes through a complete life cycle, is ready to be terminated, and the resources it occupies will be available again in the end.
 The simulator will then release the finished VM's resources, and finally remove the VM from the PM.